unibas-gravis/shape-priors-from-pieces/readme.md

 - Extract the folder under **data/femur/SMIR**, such that the mesh **0.stl** can be found under **data/femur/SMIR/step2/meshes**
 - Align all the test meshes to the model by running the **apps/femur/AlignShapes** script

+The repository already contains Gaussian Process Morphable Models (GPMMs) of the femur - approximated with 50 basis functions.

 ### Experiment
 First the data need to be aligned.
 - **femur/preprocessing/AlignShapes**: Align all shapes from SMIR to the reference mesh using a few manually clicked landmarks.